 Sometimes the crowd might be the general public and at other times, a particular section of it.
 For example people on social media sharing what’s going on in certain places; or expert groups, such as emergency services personnel, sharing knowledge about the regions they cover.
 It’s important to understand what different information different communities can provide, and the different biases that might be involved.

-Whether data is coming directly from people, from the services they use, or from devices monitoring the environment around us, we need reliable information and people should rightly expect that their location information is private.
+Whether data is coming directly from people, from the services they use, or from devices monitoring the environment around us, we need secure and trustworthy information and practices that protect people and communities from harm.

-We are involved in privacy, security and trust of geospatial data.
-Helping to ensure it is transferred accurately between connected and autonomous vehicles, in logistics, and in smart infrastructures, such as highly instrumented buildings where we can track resource use in detail.
+We are committed to enhancing the privacy, security and trust of geospatial data and analysis.
+Our work aims to ensure data are transferred accurately between connected and autonomous vehicles, in logistics, and in smart infrastructures, such as highly instrumented buildings where we can track resource use in detail.
+As well as technological security, we are investigating how practitioners become more aware of ethical harms and act to minimise these.

 Want to work with us?